Introduction: Neopixel Night Light

 ATtiny85 - this is the microcontroller (tiny computer) that makes the NeoPixels dance, and interfaces with several of the optional components (infrared receiver, pushbutton, etc.).

 Printed circuit board - the printed circuit board (PCB) provides all of the electrical connections between the parts used, and is the rigid backbone of the device.
-The gerber file that is sent to a PCB manufacturer can be obtained here.
-Click the "Download Gerber" button to get the file.
+The zipped gerber file that is sent to a PCB manufacturer is on this page.
 There are many board manufacturers out there.
-Here's one.
+Here's the link to order the board from OSHPARK.

 22 gauge solid-core wire - the wire is used to connect the NeoPixel ring to the PCB.